National Park “Central Balkan”

 The National Park “Central Balkan” is situated in the heart of Bulgaria, in the central and highest parts of the Balkan Mountain.
 It keeps a unique collection of forest massifs, plant and animal species, historical monuments of global significance for science and culture.
 Incredible landscapes, rock phenomena, beautiful waterfalls can be seen here.

-The highest peak in the Park is Botev peak (2376).
-The lowest point is situated near Karlovo, on altitude of 500 meters.
+The highest peak in the Park is Botev peak (2376 m).
+The lowest point is situated near Karlovo, on an altitude of 500 meters.

 The PAN Parks Foundation (Protected Areas Network Parks – a network of protected park territories) is a European non-governmental organization, which has the goal to protect the most precious wild nature sites in Europe by building a Network of parks which develop sustainable tourism together with the local communities.